cloudmesh-community/fa18-523-57/paper/paper.md

 	 its competitor TensorFlow, in that it uses dynamic creation of graphs rather than the static ones in TensorFlow [@fa18-523-57-PyTorch-tensorflow].
-	 Here, the compilation time for the code is much smaller for PyTorch, it uses GPU to increase the speed of execution and the graph is built during run time, making it significantly faster than TensorFlow [@fa18-523-57-PyTorch-tensorflow].
+	 Here, the compilation time for the code is much smaller for PyTorch, it uses GPU to increase the speed of execution and the graph is built during run-time, making it significantly faster than TensorFlow [@fa18-523-57-PyTorch-tensorflow].
-2. Debugging in PyTorch is easy as the underlying language is Python, which is a common language used by developers and its quite easier when compared to TensorFlow.
+2. Debugging in PyTorch is easy as the underlying language is Python, which is a common language used by developers and it is quite easier when compared to TensorFlow.
 We can use print statements to keep track of what values our variables take and to identify where our code fails [@fa18-523-57-PyTorch-tensorflow].
 3. Data Loading is much faster in PyTorch as the APIs for loading the data are designed in a manner to best utilize its parallelizing data loading capability.
-One can use either NumPy, Pandas or any other library of choosing and can load data quite faster as PyTorch utilizes GPU [@fa18-523-57-PyTorch-tensorflow].
+One can use either NumPy, Pandas or any other library of choice and can load data quite faster as PyTorch utilizes GPU [@fa18-523-57-PyTorch-tensorflow].
 4. PyTorch is highly extensible in that it has many custom extensions and it is easier to implement them for both GPU and CPU versions of its code [@fa18-523-57-PyTorch-tensorflow].
 It can be extended using NumPy, Scipy [@fa18-523-57-Scipy] and many other libraries [@fa18-523-57-PyTorch-Extensions].
-Examples on extending PyTorch through Scipy and NumPy can be found at [@fa18-523-57-PyTorch-Extensions]
+Examples of extending PyTorch through Scipy and NumPy can be found at [@fa18-523-57-PyTorch-Extensions].

 ## Drawbacks of PyTorch